samcottle/notes/shell_scripting.md

 ## Example: Hello world

-The following is a really basic "Hello World!" example.
+The following is a basic "Hello World!" example.

 ### Step 1: Write the script